lonelyandrew/Effective-Python-Notes/chapter4.md

 For example, don't set other attributes in getter property methods.
 The best policy is to only modify related object state in `@property.setter` methods.

 Ensure that `@property` methods are fast; do slow or complex work using normal methods.

+## Item 30: Consider `@property` Instead of Refactoring Attributes
+User `@property` to give existing instance attributes new functionality.

+Make incremental progress toward better data models by using `@property`.

+Consider refactoring a class and all call sites when you find yourself using `@property` too heavily.